Accessibility

 Prepare for your trip by reviewing our social narrative for an independent visit to the Transit Museum.

-Sensory-friendly toolkits including noise-quieting headphones, a visual schedule, and list of quieter spaces can be checked out, free of charge, from Transit Museum staff in Downtown Brooklyn.
+Sensory-friendly toolkits including noise-quieting headphones, a fidget, a visual schedule, and list of quieter spaces can be checked out, free of charge, from Transit Museum staff in Downtown Brooklyn.

-The Museum is currently quietest 1:00 to 4:00 on Thursday and Fridays.
+The Museum is currently quietest at 1:00 to 4:00, Wednesdays, Thursdays, and Fridays.
 Please note that weekends and holidays can be very crowded.
 A quiet room is offered during our Special Day program.

 Gallery & Store at Grand Central Terminal